MegaRockLabs/smart-account-auth/README.md

 | ``substrate``  | Substrate ink! smart contracts         | In Development |
 | ``solana``     | Solana programs (BPF)                  | In Development |

-Credential specifc features allow you to include / exclude specific credential types for better control and optimisizing the binary size:
+Credential specific features allow you to include / exclude specific credential types for better control and optimizing the binary size:

 | Feature       | Purpose                                      | Specification |
 |--------------|----------------------------------------------|---------------|